 - Vim API bridge: When the bundled fork is active (built-in vim disabled), the plugin installs a property descriptor at

 window.CodeMirrorAdapter.Vimthat returns the fork’s Vim singleton.
-Any plugin that discovers the Vim API via this standard path — the same path Obsidian’s own code uses — automatically works with the fork’s enhanced API. - Extension priority: The bundled vim extension is registered at
+Any plugin that discovers the Vim API via this standard path — the same path Obsidian’s own code uses — automatically works with the fork’s enhanced API. - Extension priority: The bundled vim extension registers its keydown processing as a CM6 DOM event observer (

 These mechanisms are not targeted at specific plugins — they ensure compatibility with the entire ecosystem of plugins that use the standard Vim API discovery path.